Bogii02/python-cat-api/README.md

 ## About The Project

+# This API is available here: [https://python-cat-api.onrender.com](https://python-cat-api.onrender.com)
-This project provides a backend service for managing cats through a RESTful API.
-You can perform various operations like fetching all cats, creating a new cat, deleting a cat, and updating cat information.
-You can check here the API testing project: <h2>https://github.com/Bogii02/python-cat-api-test</h2>
+<h2>This project provides a backend service for managing cats through a RESTful API.</h2>
+<h2>You can perform various operations like fetching all cats, creating a new cat, deleting a cat, and updating cat information.</h2>
+<h2>You can check here the API testing project: https://github.com/Bogii02/python-cat-api-test</h2>

 ### Built With